 It can be difficult to decide what sized gaming monitor to get when there are so many options available.
 Ultimately, size is a personal choice, so you should get something you feel comfortable gaming with.
 That said, the monitor market for each size is different, meaning the specs you tend to find on smaller monitors are different from larger, ultrawide gaming monitors.
 So besides the size, you should also think about what type of features you want, like if you want a high refresh rate or a high resolution, as choosing the right size can depend on that.

 The best 25-inch monitor we've tested is the Dell Alienware AW2523HF.
-Like most monitors in this size range, it's meant for competitive esports gaming as it has a high 360Hz refresh rate and VRR support to reduce screen tearing.
+Like most monitors in this size range, it's meant for esports gaming as it has a high 360Hz refresh rate and VRR support to reduce screen tearing.
 It has a consistently fast response time at any refresh rate, so fast-moving objects look sharp.
 It doesn't cost much either, but if you're on a tighter budget, the ViewSonic XG2431 is another great 24-inch monitor, but it has a lower 240Hz refresh rate than the Dell.
+You can also check out the ASUS ROG Swift Pro PG248QP if you want an even higher 540Hz refresh rate, but it costs a lot more and has worse picture quality than the Dell.

-With the next size up, 27-inch monitors are some of the most popular displays.
-You can find anything from basic 1080p displays to high-resolution 4k screens, and there are a lot of 1440p options, too.
-27-inch monitors are also available with different refresh rates, but there aren't as many very high refresh rate options as with 24- or 25-inch monitors.
-This size is good if you want more screen space than a 24-inch or 25-inch monitor and find that even larger screens are too big.
+With the next size up, 27-inch monitors are some of the most commonly available and popular displays.
+They're a good choice if you find that a 24- or 25-inch screen is too small, but you don't want anything that takes up too much space.
+You can find them from basic 1080p displays to high-resolution 4k screens, so you can find something no matter the type of gamer you are.
+Monitors with this size are also available with different refresh rates, but there aren't as many very high refresh rate options as with 24- or 25-inch monitors.

-The Gigabyte AORUS FO27Q3 is the best 27-inch gaming monitor we've tested.
+The MSI MPG 271QRX QD-OLED is the best 27-inch gaming monitor we've tested.
 It has a 1440p resolution and a 360Hz refresh rate, making it outstanding for PC gaming.
 Thanks to its near-instantaneous response time, it delivers extremely sharp motion, so there's no blur behind fast-moving objects.
 Its QD-OLED panel also provides outstanding picture quality with vivid colors and deep blacks.
-It has USB-C connectivity and a KVM switch, making it easy to multitask with different computers too.
+It has USB-C connectivity and a KVM switch, making it easy to multitask with different computers, too.
 Other lower-end 27-inch monitors include the 240Hz ASUS ROG Strix OLED XG27AQDMG or the 4k Acer Nitro XV275K P3biipruzx, which has Mini LED backlighting, so there are plenty of options to choose from.

 Although there are bigger screens than 32 inches that maintain a 16:9 aspect ratio, these monitors are less common.
-Instead, 34-inch displays with a 21:9 aspect ratio, known as ultrawide, are more popular.
+Instead, 34-inch displays with a 21:9 aspect ratio, known as ultrawide, are more popular and easier to find.
 Most ultrawide displays of this size have a 3440x1440 resolution, and while 38-inch monitors are available, the market for them is limited.
-Ultrawide monitors are best suited for immersive games as you can see more at once than on smaller displays.
+Ultrawide monitors are best suited for immersive games as you can see more at once than on narrower displays, even if there's less physical screen space than on a 32-inch, 16:9 display.

 While most gaming monitors are available with 34-inch screens or smaller, a handful of models have larger screen sizes, mainly in the 40- to 49-inch range.
 Not all large monitors are the same, but they're great if you want an immersive gaming experience and have space for such a large screen.
+These are also a good alternative to a multi-monitor setup.
 The market for bigger displays is more limited than for smaller ones, but it has grown in the last few years.

 If you want a 49-inch super ultrawide monitor, the Samsung Odyssey OLED G9/G95SC S49CG95 is the best one we've tested, as it has a fast 240Hz refresh rate.
-It has a super ultrawide 32:9 aspect ratio, providing even more horizontal screen space than the Dell Alienware AW3423DWF, and it also features a QD-OLED panel with outstanding picture quality and crisp motion handling.
-It even has HDMI 2.1 bandwidth, which is beneficial if you have an HDMI 2.1 graphics card, as you can reach the monitor's max refresh rate with it.
+It has a super ultrawide 32:9 aspect ratio, providing even more horizontal screen space than the MSI MPG 341CQPX QD-OLED, and it also features a QD-OLED panel with outstanding picture quality and crisp motion handling.
 It isn't the only super ultrawide monitor available, as you can even look into the Samsung Odyssey Neo G9/G95NA S49AG95, which has the same 240Hz refresh rate.
 It uses Mini LED backlighting that gets brighter than the OLED G9, so it's better to use in a really bright room.

 Sep 16, 2024: We replaced the Dell Alienware AW2524H with the Dell Alienware AW2523HF because the AW2524H is hard to find.
 We also replaced the Dell Alienware AW3225QF with the Samsung Odyssey OLED G8/G80SD S32DG80 in the 32-inch category for consistency with other recommendations.